Modeling oxygen-void interactions in uranium nitride: Methodology

-DFT calculations performed in this work utilize the Vienna Ab-initio Simulation Package (VASP) \cite{Kresse1993, Kresse1996a, Kresse1996b} using the Perdew-Burke-Ernzerhof (PBE) \cite{Perdew1996} generalized gradient approximation (GGA) to the exchange-correlation (XC) functional.
-The pseudopotential models of uranium, nitrogen, and oxygen are based on the projector augmented wave (PAW) method \cite{Kresse1999} where the valence electron configuration of U is $6s^2$ $6p^6$ $6d^2$ $5f^2$ $7s^2$ (14 electrons), that of N is $2s^2$ $2p^3$ (5 electrons), and that of O is $2s^2$ $2p^4$ (6 electrons).
-Methfessel and Paxton’s smearing method \cite{Methfessel1989} of the first order is used with a width of 0.1 eV to determine the partial occupancies for each wavefunction. $3 \times 3 \times 3$ supercells of ferromagnetic (FM) UN are used to model bulk UN and to study the properties of defects and impurities.
-To study surface properties, 6-layer and 8-layer symmetric slabs of FM UN are used, where the vacuum gap in each is twice the length of the slab along the $z$-direction.
+To study surface properties, 6-layer and 8-layer symmetric slabs based on the same $3 \times 3$ surface unit cell are used, containing 216 and 288 atoms, respectively, where the vacuum gap in each is twice the length of the slab along the $z$-direction.
 It was shown by Kocevski \textit{et al.} \cite{Kocevski2022I} that the FM ordering provides a suitable model of UN at 0 K. Brillouin zone sampling is performed using Monkhorst-Pack \cite{Monkhorst1976} $3 \times 3 \times 3$ and $3 \times 3 \times 1$ \textit{k}-point meshes for the $3 \times 3 \times 3$ supercells and the symmetric slabs, respectively.
 In all energy minimization calculations, we set the cutoff energy of the plane-wave basis as 520 eV, the electronic relaxation convergence criterion as $10^{-4}$ eV, and the ionic relaxation convergence criterion as $10^{-2}$ eV/\AA.
 The nudged elastic band (NEB) method \cite{Henkelman2000a} with the climbing image algorithm \cite{Henkelman2000b} is used to calculate the migration energies of O$_i$ and $\{\text{O}_\text{N} \! : \! v_\text{N}\}$.
 The structures and ionic minimization trajectories are visualized using OVITO \cite{Stukowski2010} and VESTA \cite{Momma2008}.

 Point defect formation energies are calculated from:

 where $E_d$ and $E_p$ are the energies of the supercell with and without the defect, respectively, $n_i$ is the number of atoms of type $i$ removed ($n_i < 0$) or added ($n_i > 0$) to form the defect, and $\mu_i$ is the chemical potential of the \textit{i}th species.